Project Overview

 The City of Boulder has been updating the floodplain mapping for Bear Canyon Creek in south Boulder.

-FEMA has accepted the updated floodplain mapping for the section of Bear Canyon Creek downstream of Colorado Ave PDF and the revised mapping is now in effect.
+FEMA has accepted the updated floodplain mapping for the section of Bear Canyon Creek downstream of Colorado Ave and the revised mapping is now in effect.

 Floodplain mapping studies provide the basis for flood management by identifying the areas subject to flooding.
 This information is essential for determining areas where human safety is threatened and property damage is likely.
 Floodplain maps must be updated periodically to reflect changes in the floodplain resulting from land development, flood mitigation improvements and new study technologies.